Ari-Hetti/Quadcopter-Flight-Controller/README.md

 ## Software
 For this project I will be running [Betaflight 2025.12.2 ](https://betaflight.com/) (current stable version), which is an open-source firmware.
-Since I cant just put Betaflight in here, I will just put the .ioc file I used to confirm my pinouts to make sure that the board functions, let alone to run Betaflight.
+Since I cant just put Betaflight in here, and I can't configure anything without the board, I will just put the .ioc file I used to confirm my pinouts to make sure that the board functions, let alone to run Betaflight.

 ## Credits
 This was made using: